ARMmbed/mbed-os-example-tls/tls-client/README.md

 ## Monitoring the application

-__NOTE:__ Make sure that the Ethernet cable is plugged in correctly before running the application.
+__NOTE:__ Make sure that the network is functional before running the application.

 The output in the terminal window should be similar to this:

 ```
 Using Ethernet LWIP
-Client IP Address is 172.16.8.12
+Client IP Address is 10.2.203.43
+Connecting with developer.mbed.org
+[EasyConnect] Connected to Network successfully
+[EasyConnect] MAC address ae:41:46:27:31:e7
+[EasyConnect] IP address 192.168.64.255
 Connecting with os.mbed.com
 Starting the TLS handshake...
 TLS connection to os.mbed.com established